Dragodraki/GPU_Scaling_AspectRatio_Turn_OnOff/README.md

 -------------------------------
 SUPPORTED GPUs
 -------------------------------
 Note: Proper gpu driver needs to be installed.
-And OS older than Windows Vista haven't prerequisites for scaling with this tool.
+And OS older than Windows Vista haven't prerequisites for scaling with GPU at all, so doesn't my app.

 - ( work ) AMD Catalyst Control (as long as a newer driver is used for it, this old interface does not offer scalable drivers itself
 - ( work ) AMD Radeon